Crunchy Kale Salad with Blood Orange Vinaigrette

 6. Let the chips cool on the baking sheet before eating.

-7. While the kale chips cook, make the salad dressing; whisk together first five ingredients and season to taste with salt.
+7. While the kale chips cook, make the salad dressing: Whisk together first 5 ingredients and season to taste with salt.

 8. To assemble the salad, place all salad ingredients in a medium bowl and toss with half the dressing.
 Season to taste with salt and pepper, and toss in a large handful of the kale chips.